 On that day, the colonists lost a lot of officers.
 The Great Swamp Fight was an engagement in the King Philip war.
 At this particular fight, 220 colonists were killed or wounded.
 John Goff and Julianne Jennings wrote about King Philip and the conditions that led to the war, earlier this year.
-As we noted, the Gardners, and others, had peaceful relations with the native population on Nantucket.
+As we noted, the Gardners, and others, had peaceful relations with the American Indian population on Nantucket.

 Looking at family history, and genealogy, can by transitivity be seen as obeying the 5th Commandment.
 In a more full sense, that would include all of the children of a couple.
 Many folk do not have progeny who are here now that would remember them.
 So, we'll be sure to start that, perhaps as a meme.

 So, given the honoring of those without issue, we would have the aunts and uncles.
 Perhaps, by extensions, cousins without issue would be remembered, too.